moq-wg/catalog-format/draft-wilaw-moq-catalogformat.md

 A number expressing the encoded height of the video frames in pixels.

 ### Channel configuration {#channelconfiguration}
-A string specifying the audio channel configuration.This property SHOULD only accompany audio codecs.A string is used in order to provide the flexibility to describe complex channel configurations for multi-channel and Next Generation Audio schemas.
+A string specifying the audio channel configuration.
+This property SHOULD only accompany audio codecs.
+A string is used in order to provide the flexibility to describe complex channel configurations for multi-channel and Next Generation Audio schemas.

 ### Display width {#displaywidth}
 A number expressing the intended display width of the track content in pixels.